microsoft/azure-pipelines-extensions/README.md

 Feed can be updated/republished by executing [this build definition](https://dev.azure.com/mseng/AzureDevOps/_build?definitionId=6226&_a=summary)

+## Contribution guideline

+While updating an extension or its tasks it is important to ensure that:

+1. The appropriate version number is updated

+    - For any changed task, we need to update the version number for both, the changed task (in `task.json` file) and extension itself (in `vss-extension.json` file).
+    - If only logic around the extension is changed, update the version number for extension only (in `vss-extension.json` file).
+    - The version number consist of three parts (major, minor, patch).
+Be aware that minor number should reflect [the current sprint](https://whatsprintis.it/) of Azure DevOps team in which change is being made.

+2. The affected extension is published to [Marketplace](https://marketplace.visualstudio.com/azuredevops/).
+   It is not enough to only merge change to `master` branch, without properly testing the current version and publishing it to all customers.

 ## Contact Information

 Extensions authored by the **Microsoft** publisher are supported by Microsoft.

 The following extensions authored by the [**Microsoft DevLabs** publisher](https://marketplace.visualstudio.com/publishers/Microsoft%20DevLabs) are currently supported by Microsoft partner [**Solidify**](https://devblogs.microsoft.com/devops/azure-boards-fall-update/#extension-support-with-solidify-ab):

-* **Terraform**.
+- **Terraform**.
 The Terraform extension has a new home at https://github.com/microsoft/azure-pipelines-terraform.
 To report a problem with the Terraform extension, create an issue in that repository.
 The maintainers of this repository will review and respond to the issue.
-* **Optimizely**.
+- **Optimizely**.
 This extension has been deprecated and is no longer maintained or supported.
-* **Google Analytics**.
+- **Google Analytics**.
 This extension has been deprecated and is no longer maintained or supported.
-* **Datasources**.
+- **Datasources**.
 This extension has been deprecated and is no longer maintained or supported.
-* **TwitterSentimentAnalysis**.
+- **TwitterSentimentAnalysis**.
 This extension has been deprecated and is no longer maintained or supported.